-Our practice offers consultation and treatment services in both Oncology and non-malignant blood disorders.
-Our practice treats both solid tumors as well as hematologic malignancies.
-Our practice also contains FACT-accredited outpatient stem cell transplant programs located in our Niles office.
+Our practice offers consultation and treatment services for cancer (oncology) and non-malignant blood disorders (hematology) at locations throughout the Chicago area.
+Our practice also include a FACT-accredited outpatient stem cell transplant program located in our Niles office.

 - Education of patients on their form of cancer and stage development

 - Explain patient's treatment options, make recommendations, and work with patients to develop a customized treatment plan that is right for them

 - Monitor the care and treatments patients receive

 Through its physicians and highly skilled oncology clinical staff, Illinois Cancer Specialists offers quality care for patients battling all types of cancers.

 The ICS team works with patients to ensure they are receiving the best, individualized treatment plan possible.
 We closely monitor each patient's progress and provide education for the various forms of cancer and the temporary side effects of chemotherapy.